SitrakaResearchAndPOC/nuradio_gnb/README.md

 </div>

-### Optionnal : If you want to del interface ogstun
+### Optionnal : If you want to del interface ogstun or restart computer
 ```
 ifconfig
 ```